 Priority populations are subgroups that are underserved and disproportionately affected by cancer.
-While some insured individuals may fall within these definitions, insured populations are not the target of CPRIT's programs.
+Insured populations are not the priority of CPRIT's programs; however, some health promotion and education activities may include insured individuals as well as those who are underinsured or uninsured.
+For clinical services in particular, CPRIT should be the payer of last resort, and CPRIT funds should be used ONLY if individuals do not qualify for any other programs.

 CPRIT-funded efforts must address 1 or more of these priority populations: